Grow-Simplee-Team-11/Thoth/README.md

 -   [x] Add a Delivery item
 -   [] Search feature using package id, rider id, which includes barcode
 -   [] Search packages based on date, delivery status
--   [] add a new pickup point and run dynamic algo - also update path the rider
+-   [] add a new pickup point and run dynamic algo - also update path the rider, check for erronous items
 -   [] A route that starts that routing process.
 -   [] store image of defective items when adding a new pickup point
 <!--